16uhrpasing/OSG-GPS-Simulator/README.md

 ### Dependencies

 * A fully functional installation of [OpenSceneGraph](https://github.com/openscenegraph/OpenSceneGraph) with the corresponding environment variables
-* only tested on Windows 10
+* Only tested on Windows 10

 ### Installing